Ghostbusters (2016 film): Controversy

-Filmmaker James Rolfe, creator of the web series "Angry Video Game Nerd", declared that he would not see the new film and disliked how it was based in a new universe with no continuity with the previous films.
+Filmmaker James Rolfe, creator of the web series Angry Video Game Nerd, declared that he would not see the new film and disliked how it was based in a new universe with no continuity with the previous films.
 Brooks Barnes of The New York Times and Daniel Friedman of Polygon considered Rolfe's views an example of "fan entitlement", criticizing his haste to judge the film without seeing it and his lack of concern for other remakes of films he admired, such as Teenage Mutant Ninja Turtles.
 Rolfe received personal attacks online for his position; according to commentators for The Washington Post, Salon, and Polygon, though Rolfe had not mentioned gender, some people considered his motivation misogynistic.
 Richard Roeper's negative review of the film was also met with criticism on social media and from Salon, who accused him of male bias.
 Roeper responded: "How insulting would it be to give a film a pass because of good intentions and diversity in the casting?
 That's not equal treatment; that's condescension".
 Journalists from The Atlantic and NBC News saw the controversy as part of the culture war and gender divide engaged across social media.
-They, along with Feig, noted commonalities to the events and reactions of the Gamergate controversy in video games.
+They, along with Feig, noted what they saw as commonalities to the events and reactions of the Gamergate controversy in video games.

 Following the release of the film, cast member Leslie Jones became the target of racist and sexist abuse on Twitter.
 A number of users, including Feig, showed support for Jones and criticized Twitter's handling of the situation.
-Feig was highly critical to the haters on his tweet.
+Feig was highly critical of the haters on his tweet.
 On July 19, Twitter suspended the account of then Breitbart writer Milo Yiannopoulos, who had criticized Jones, allegedly for abusive behavior over the previous 48 hours.
 Conversely, Jones and her character in the film were also accused of promoting negative stereotypes about black people.

 In November 2017, Feig expressed regret that the social issues surrounding Ghostbusters affected its public perception and commercial performance.
 He defended the film, saying: "It was a great regret in my life that the movie didn't do better, 'cause I really loved it.
 It's not a perfect movie.
 None of my movies are perfect.
 I liked what we were doing with it.
 It was only supposed to be there to entertain people".